answergb/re2sume/README.md

 Developer, **Telecons**, August 2016 - June 2017
 * Developed prototype navigation of LGE using Qt and NavKit SDK of TomTom
-* Went to Netherlands and France on business trip to test navigation

 Developer, **Nara Controls**, March 2015 - May 2016
 * Developed IDE for PLC programmer using C#, Infragistics', and Syncfusion's

-Developer, **S-Core**, June 2009 - July 2013
+Developer, **TmaxSoft**, October 2003 - July 2013
+* Developed ProFrame C
+* Wrote 4 next generation projects' code using ProFrame C and ProFrame Java
 * Leaded 3 to develop testing tools in Tizen IDE using C++ and Java
 * Developed Tizen UIFW of Samsung Electronics using C++

-Developer, **TmaxSoft**, October 2003 - June 2009
-* Developed ProFrame C
-* Wrote 4 next generation projects' code using ProFrame C and ProFrame Java

 Engineer, **KT**, February 2002 - October 2003
 * Maintained GangNam Wi-Fi hotspots of YeongDong telephone office